AshishRangdal/Typing-Tutor/README.md

-# v-Type
+# Typing-Tutor

-v-Type is a web application where you can test your typing speed.
+Typing-Tutor is a web application where you can test your typing speed.
 This web application allows users to measure their typing speed by typing a given text and tracking their accuracy and words-per-minute (WPM) score.

 ## Website link

-To visit v-Type - click here : [https://github.com/AshishRangdal/Typing-Tutor/]
+To visit Typing-Tutor - click here : [https://github.com/AshishRangdal/Typing-Tutor/]

 ## Features